top of page

 On the back he gives more information about possible heirs.
 R' Salant was responsible for the organization of the Eitz Chaim Yeshiva, the Bikur Cholim Hospital, and the R' Meir Ba'al Hanes Charity organization.

-Mail to Chief Rabbis Salant
+Mail to Chief Rabbi Salant

-Mail to Chief Rabbis Salant
+Mail to Chief Rabbi Salant

-this envelope from Memel (on the German border of Lithuania) is addressed to Samuel Salant, Chief Rabbi, Jerusalem Palestine.
+This envelope from Memel (on the German border of Lithuania) is addressed to Samuel Salant, Chief Rabbi, Jerusalem Palestine.
 Mailed in 1898.

 Rabbi Rabinowitz-Teomim